Challenges and Opportunities

 Community Trust and Transparency

-Through these platforms, we provide access to our policies and programs, jail demographics, use-of-force data, calls for service, crime trends, and real-time reporting on drug overdoses across the county.
+That’s why we created a public Transparency Page and launched the Dakota County Sheriff’s Office mobile app—putting important information at your fingertips.
+Through these platforms, residents can access policies and programs, jail demographics, use-of-force data, calls for service, crime trends, and real-time drug overdose reporting.

-As your Sheriff, I’m committed to making sure you do.
+You deserve to know how your law enforcement agency is serving you—and as your Sheriff, I’m committed to making sure you do.

 Illegal Drugs